 The Story Dog program is primarily designed for students in Years 2-6 who have reading challenges, however, students may be chosen by the classroom teacher to participate in the program as a reward or as an alternative reading activity.

-The program will be run on Tuesdays and Thursdays from 11am-1pm commencing in week 6.
+The program will be run on Thursdays from 11am-1pm.

 The Examiner did an article on Dutch and our Story Dog Program.
 Please see attached article dated 10 June 2021.